Is a Local UPS Same-Day Delivery Solution in the Works?

 With SurePost, UPS does not have to add additional routes to its network to handle these less profitable stops.
-This enables the carrier to offer a ground service solution at competitive rates, especially when compared to the U.S. Postal Service that doesn’t add those additional fees.
+This enables the carrier to offer a ground service solution at competitive rates, especially when compared to the U.S. Postal Service which doesn’t add those additional fees.

 Because SurePost is integrated into the UPS logistics network, and the criticism it already has to deal with from its unionized workforce about the service, it shows the difficulty for UPS to implement a local fast delivery solution using non-union contract couriers that are somehow part of its logistics network.

-But there is a market for this kind of fast delivery offering with Amazon driving another change in consumer expectations through its ability to deliver more products the same day.
+But there is a market for this kind of fast delivery offering with Amazon driving another change in consumer expectations through its ability to deliver more products on the same day.

-Therefore, it’s a service for which UPS would want to find a solution, especially since many big box retailers are already customers of UPS and many are adding same day delivery options by using other couriers.
+Therefore, it’s a service for which UPS would want to find a solution, especially since many big box retailers are already customers of UPS and many are adding same-day delivery options by using other couriers.
 Right now, UPS is losing out on that business.

-Local UPS Same Day Delivery Would Address Growth Opportunity
+Local UPS Same-Day Delivery Would Address Growth Opportunity

-While more affordable shipping solutions such as UPS SurePost are good for some merchants, retailers are increasingly looking for local same day delivery solutions to compete with Amazon.
+While more affordable shipping solutions such as UPS SurePost are good for some merchants, retailers are increasingly looking for local same-day delivery solutions to compete with Amazon.

-A study by Statista shows the U.S. market for same day delivery could double by 2024, suggesting there is a considerable opportunity for UPS to play a role in offering such a delivery service.
+A study by Statista shows the U.S. market for same-day delivery could double by 2024, suggesting there is a considerable opportunity for UPS to play a role in offering such a delivery service.